valaheugen/summer-qa-task-2024/README.md

 ## Homework

-Since the position in itself includes both manual and automated testing - we expect candidates to be proficient in both.
+The position is highly focused on automation ( around 90% ), but sometimes manual testing is inevitable - especially when trying to move things along and validate small fixes for deploys - that's why we expect candidates to be proficient in both.
 The homework is divided into two parts:

-1. Manual Testing and Bug Reporting
+1. Exploratory Testing and Bug Reporting
 2. Automated Testing

-### Manual Testing and Bug Reporting
+### Exploratory Testing and Bug Reporting

 - The candidate is expected to test the application and report any bugs found.
 - We encourage to look for both functional and visual (UX) bugs.
 - The candidate should provide a report of the bugs found.

-You will be evaluated on the quality of the report and the bugs found.\n
+You will be evaluated on the quality of the report and the bugs found.

 ### Automated Testing